January 3, 2018, posted by Kevin Smith

 Unfortunately, there is no immediate right answer for what number equals a qualified lead since it depends on your industry, customer, brand, and content.
 To determine what a qualified lead means to you, analyze the buying journey of current customers to determine which engagement appears to lead to a sale and score/tweak accordingly until you have confidence in your lead scoring.

 Lead Scoring Best Practices

 - Know your target audience.
 If you have taken the time and effort to develop customer personas, this is an ideal place to use them.
 Create your lead scoring based on your personas in order to gain a firm understanding of who is visiting your site, and where they are engaging.
 This will allow you to build on your success and adjust what isn’t working.

 - Go beyond page visits.
-Adding or removing points for visiting a page is fine, but you'll get more out of your lead scoring if you go a bit deeper.
+Adding or removing points for visiting a page is fine, but you’ll get more out of your lead scoring if you go a bit deeper.
 Look at on-page modules or CTAs to help you define your prospect and accurately score them.
-Let’s revisit the earlier example about a visitor on your pricing page.
-More positive points are assigned if they not only visit (+30), but they click to expand details on the "enterprise" version of your product (+15) vs. the small business version (+5).
+Let’s revisit the earlier example of a visitor on your pricing page.
+More positive points are assigned if they not only visit (+30), but they click to expand details on the “enterprise” version of your product (+15) vs. the small business version (+5).
 Review your site thoroughly to understand the path your prospects may take and determine what information would be valuable to you.

 - Test and adjust.
 It is important to continuously monitor and adjust lead scoring to ensure that results improve along with your understanding of your prospects, personas, and content effectiveness.
 It’s useful to review lead scoring data along with your campaign and site analytics to identify gaps, opportunities, and confirm that the user path maps to your expectations.